 I’m pretty sure that this article has brought some precious memories from your childhood to mind.
 After all, these are the snacks that almost every Singaporean grew up with.
 We all have memories of sharing these snacks with our friends during recess or excitedly buying them for a school excursion trip for your classmates to share on their bus ride to the Jurong Bird Park.
 We hope that you have taken a trip down memory lane with these best 15 childhood snacks in Singapore.

-If you suddenly feel like snacking but do not want to indulge in these childhood snacks right now, check out our guide to the best 8 nuts and snacks in Singapore!
+If you suddenly feel like snacking but do not want to indulge in these childhood snacks right now, check out our guide to our best nuts delivery article!

 Subscribe for newsletter